Millburn belongs to the people who live here.

 Isn’t it time we looked at what happens inside?

-Millburn Township is finally renovating a building that’s more than 125 years old.
+Millburn Township is finally renovating a building that’s over 125 years old.
 But the government structure inside — the Township Committee form of government — dates back to 1798, nearly 60 years before Millburn Township was even founded.

-Shouldn’t we do the same with how the town itself is run — together, and without the politics?
+Shouldn’t we do the same with how the town itself is run?

-It’s about asking whether our governing structure still works for today’s town — and giving residents a say in the answer.
+It’s about asking whether our governing structure still works for modern needs — and giving residents a say in the answer.

 Vote YES on or before November 4, 2025.

-Support the formation of the Millburn Charter Study Commission — the first step toward non-partisan local elections and a better future for Millburn Short Hills.
+Support the formation of the Millburn Charter Study Commission — the first step toward exploring how we can make our local government better serve Millburn Short Hills.

 If changes are recomended, you’ll still have the final say at the ballot box.